great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ## Introduction

-In this guide we will demonstrate how to use Pandas to connect to data stored in a filesystem.
-In our examples, we will specifically be connecting to `.csv` files.
-However, Great Expectations supports most types of files that Pandas has read methods for.
+In this guide we will demonstrate how to connect to an in-memory Pandas dataframe.
+Pandas can read many types of data into its dataframe class, but in our example we will use data originating in a `.parquet` file.

 ## Prerequisites